SenseiCain/flatiron-sweep/README.md

 A CLI for cloning & optionally deleting repos associated with the Flatiron curriculum.

-# Dislcaimer

-This has the potential to automatically delete mass amounts of repos.
+**Disclaimer** - This has the potential to automatically delete mass amounts of repos.
 I'd advise running this with only the --txt flag at first to verify which repos are flagged.

-Also, if using --clone, ensure that a directory named 'flatiron_repos' does not already exist in Desktop.

 # Getting Started